ahmedalhulaibi/graphqlator/README.md

 # Graphqlator CLI
 __*This project is a WIP.*__
 # Master branch is currently unstable.
-Postgres code generation not working as intended.

 Graphqlator takes your existing database schema and generates code for a GraphQL-Go server.
 Type 'graphqlator help' to see usage.